What I do

 Workshops examples: hip mobility, energy balancing, core and stability, arm balancing, strengthening, inversions, flexibility.

-Class styles: Ashtanga, vinyasa, hatha, yin, or any combination.
+Class styles: Kundalini, Ashtanga, vinyasa, yin, or any combination.
 Classes can be as active or relaxing as you’d like.
 I usually incorporate simple meditation and breathwork but these can be optional.
-Please note I am not familiar with chair yoga or any kind of adaptive yoga.
+Please note I am not familiar with teaching chair yoga or any kind of adaptive yoga.

 FAQs